ijwilson/diversit-tag/README.md

 ### R Functions

-We estimate Nei's G using the function `estimate_G`.
-This can take four parameters.
+Estimate Nei's G using the function `estimate_G`.
+This can take five parameters.

-* The first is the count in the tissueof interrest
+* `count`.
+A vector of tag counts.
-* The second (if present) gives the frequency of tags in a baseline population.
+* `baseline_count`.
+The second (if present) is a vector of tag counts, of the same length of `count` which gives the tag counts in a baseline population.
 If this is not present then an equal frequency in the baseline is assumed.
 * The third (called `min_count`) is a filter on the tags.
 If any tag has a count of less than `min_count` in the baseline, then it is not used in the estimate.
 * The fourth (`min_p`) is another filter on the tags.
 If any tag has a relative frequency of less than `min_p` in the baseline then it is not used in the estimates.
+* A Final option is `corrected`.
+By default it is `FALSE`, but for low overall count it corrects for variability caused by low numbers of tags.

 ```{r}
 estimate_G(ex$Pop1_A)